-9.99.
-Having regard to the objections raised by BBOWT above, and the Local Planning Authority's duty under the Conservation of Habitats and Species Regulations 2017, the lack of a suitable proposed mitigation strategy to demonstrate that the proposal would not cause harm to any protected species or its habitat which is reasonably likely to be present and affected by the development, and the provision of biodiversity net gain, the proposal is considered to be contrary to Policies ESD10 and ESD11 of the CLP 2015 and advice contained in the PPG and NPPF.
+9.86.
+Having regard to the objections raised by BBOWT above, and the Local Planning Authority's duty under the Conservation of Habitats and Species Regulations 2017, it is considered that the applicant has demonstrated a suitable level of proposed mitigation to ensure that the proposal would not cause harm to any protected species or its habitat which is reasonably likely to be present and affected by the development.
+The development would provide an appropriate level of biodiversity net gain, which will also be controlled via appropriately worded conditions. the proposal is therefore considered to be acceptable in respect of its impact on ecology.